 ABOUT THIS CONFERENCE

-The aim of this updated conference is to provide students with practical, engaging and motivating revision for the GCSE Dance examinations.
-Throughout the day, students will work with highly experienced practitioners, with a focus on improving GCSE results so that they are ready for the 2020 examinations and can approach them with confidence.
+This refreshed conference for 2022 provides students with practical, engaging and motivating revision for the GCSE Dance examinations.
+Throughout the day, students will work with highly experienced practitioners, with a focus on improving their grades to attain the maximum possible, including grades 8-9.
+This conference will be suitable for students targeted to achieve grade 5 to 9.